 By the way, if you struggle to get more reviews for your book, my video course, Mastering Amazon for Authors, teaches four ways to secure more reviews for free.

 Want to sell more books to European readers?
 Amazon just made that goal a lot easier to achieve.
-Last year, their advertising platform expanded into Germany and the U.K. In the past 60 days, though, Amazon added France, Italy, and Spain to their system.
+Last year, their advertising platform expanded into Germany and the U.K. This year, though, Amazon added Canada, Australia, France, Italy, and Spain to their system.

-This means authors who self-publish with Amazon KDP can advertise their books to five different countries and languages throughout Europe.
+This means authors who self-publish with Amazon KDP can advertise their books to eight different countries across the globe.
 Amazon plans to add more countries in the near future.
-Buying ads on Amazon’s European websites works almost the same way as buying ads in the U.S. The only difference is calculating your bidding price and budget based on euros instead of dollars.
+Buying ads on Amazon’s international websites works almost the same way as buying ads in the U.S. The only difference is calculating your bidding price and budget based on euros instead of dollars.

-Speaking of languages, you will tend to sell more books if you translate your manuscript into the other languages.
+Keep in mind that you will tend to sell more books internationally if you translate your manuscript into foreign languages.
 But, translation can be an expensive and time-consuming process.
-However, if you know there is a market for your books in Europe, then Amazon has made it easier to take control over your international sales.
+However, if you know there is a market for your books overseas, then Amazon has made it easier to take control over your international sales.

 Obviously, many Europeans speak English, so it’s possible to sell English-language books directly to readers in Germany, Italy, France, and Spain.
 For example, I’ve recently sold 5 books into Germany without translating the manuscript into German.